Jan3385/VoxaEngine/docs/Voxels.md

 > Volume::EmptyVoxel

 Empty voxel is the only pre-registered voxel type avalible.
 Chunks can **not** have a null pointer inside their voxel 2D arrays, they expect to be always full with actual elements.
 This gives a purpose for the empty voxel element where you can use it instead of `nullptr` to prevent your aplication from crashing but also defining an empty space.
-The voxel does not move nor iteracts with anything
+The voxel does not move nor iteracts with anything except when trying to find any gasses to fill its space

 It is also spawned when a `Volume::VoxelGas` reaches a low enough pressure(amount) and replaces the gas